 One of the things that makes Kodi so popular is 3rd party add-ons that can be installed in to Kodi.

-The most popular 3rd party add-ons, such as Exodus or Phoenix, stream movies and TV shows.
+The most popular 3rd party add-ons, such as Neptune Rising or Genesis Reborn, stream movies and TV shows.

 Hooking Up an Android TV Box To a TV

 Most all android TV boxes use a HDMI video interface to play video and sound to a TV.

 Connecting the HDMI cable to a TV, powering up the box, and having the TV set to the correct HDMI input is all that is required.

 Connecting to WiFi or Ethernet

 The interface can differ between android TV box manufactures, but an internet connection is needed to stream online content.